cypress-io/cypress/docs/source/api/commands/and.md

 # See also

-- {% url 'Assertions' cypress-in-a-nutshell#Assertions %}
+- {% url 'Assertions' introduction-to-cypress#Assertions %}
 - {% url `.should()` should %}